wes-mitchell/wes-mitchell/README.md

 Full Stack Web Developer & Musician
 -----------------------------------

-I’m a full stack web developer at PRIME Health Services and completed Nashville Software School in August of 2022 working with cohort 55.
+I’m a full stack web developer at Revenue Solutions Inc. and completed Nashville Software School in August of 2022 working with cohort 55.
 My primary languages are C#, TypeScript, Javascript and I dabble a bit with Swift when I'm looking to learn something new.
 I’m always open to collaborating and networking with folks who have similar interests!
 Feel free to shoot me a message here or via e-mail listed below.

 * 🌍  I'm based in Nashville, TN
 * ✉️  You can contact me at [wmdrums@gmail.com](mailto:wmdrums@gmail.com)